grapa-dev/grapa/docs-src/docs/obj/transform.md

   **Matching Options:**
   - `a` – All mode: treat the entire input as one block (no line splitting).
-  - `i` – Case-insensitive match with Unicode case folding.
+  - `i` – Case-insensitive match with Unicode case folding.:
   - `d` – Diacritic-insensitive match (strip accents/diacritics from both input and pattern, robust Unicode-aware).
   - `v` – Invert match (select non-matching lines or spans).
   - `x` – Match entire line exactly (equivalent to anchoring with `^` and `$`).